Get Up and Running With Fedora 35

 The author, which is myself, is not affiliated with CodeWeavers, and nor is he getting paid by promoting CrossOver.
 I am just a normal customer who finds CrossOver worthy of some good words as a useful product.

 Fedora has always been my go-to when it comes to Linux distro.
 Latest packages that really suits my development use case, a vanilla Gnome experience that also serves as a great foundation for personalized tweaking and customizing, fast and stable day-to-day performance, etc. There are a lot of good things about it.
-However, there are hiccups here and there, partly being a Linux distro and partly being Fedora.
+However, there can be hiccups every now and then, partly being a Linux distro and partly being Fedora.
 Hope this guide can save you some time and headaches in your Fedora journey.
 In my next blog, I will spend some time on the application side of things and talk about the apps I use on a daily basis.
 See you there! 👋